OxWearables/rap_wearables/README.md

 - https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/using-spark-to-analyze-tabular-data
 - https://github.com/dnanexus/OpenBio/blob/master/UKB_notebooks/ukb-rap-pheno-basic.ipynb

-It was written by [Rosemary Walmsley](mailto::rosemary.walmsley@bdi.ox.ac.uk) and Junayed Naushad, with contributions and advice from Ondrej Klempir, Aiden Doherty, and Ben Busby.
+The original tutorial written by [Rosemary Walmsley](mailto::rosemary.walmsley@bdi.ox.ac.uk) and Junayed Naushad, with contributions and advice from Ondrej Klempir, Aiden Doherty, and Ben Busby.

 Changes to this repo have been made for the 2023 CDT cohort by Alaina Shreves and Aidan Acquah.